-- 10.3 We maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements.
-We also use the SCR to record latest safeguarding training. - 10.4 In accordance with the requirements of 'Keeping Children Safe in Educations', DfE (2021) we recognize the broader range of behavior of an adult, which may indicate a person poses, or might pose, a risk of harm if they continue to work in regular or close contact with children.
-This is more commonly known as the 'harm test': a person has 'behaved or may have behaved in a way that indicates they may not be suitable to work with children' (para 211 KCSIE 2021), known as transferrable risk. - 10.5 For more detailed information on safer recruitment procedures see our SAFER RECRUITMENT POLICY.
+- 11.3 We maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements.
+We also use the SCR to record latest safeguarding training. - 11.4 In accordance with the requirements of 'Keeping Children Safe in Educations', DfE (2022) we recognise the broader range of behaviour of an adult, which may indicate a person poses, or might pose, a risk of harm if they continue to work in regular or close contact with children.
+This is more commonly known as the 'harm test': a person has 'behaved or may have behaved in a way that indicates they may not be suitable to work with children' (para 211 KCSIE 2022), known as transferrable risk. - 11.5 For more detailed information on safer recruitment procedures see our SAFER RECRUITMENT POLICY.

-11. SAFER WORKING PRACTICE
+12. SAFER WORKING PRACTICE

-- 11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
-There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 11.2 All staff are provided with a copy of the school's STAFF BEHAVIOUR POLICY at induction.
+- 12.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
+There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 12.2 All employed staff are provided with a copy of the school's STAFF BEHAVIOUR POLICY at induction.
 They will be expected to know the school's Staff behaviour policy and carry out their duties in accordance with this advice.
 There will be occasion when some form of physical contact is inevitable, for example if a child has an accident, or is hurt, or is in a situation of danger to themselves or others around them.
-However, at all times the agreed policy for positive handling as outlined in the STAFF BEHAVIOUR POLICY must be adhered to. - 11.3 If staff, visitors, volunteers, contractors or parent helpers (who have completed the DBS checks) are working with children alone they will, wherever possible, be visible to other members of staff.
+However, at all times the agreed policy for positive handling as outlined in the STAFF BEHAVIOUR POLICY must be adhered to.

+- 12.3 If staff, visitors, volunteers, contractors or parent helpers (who have completed the DBS checks) are working with children alone they will, wherever possible, be visible to other members of staff.
 They should avoid working on their own with students out of the usual school working hours.
-Where this extends beyond usual school working hours the member of staff should discuss this with the DSL in advance and this be risk assessed on an individual basis.

-The member of staff will be expected to inform another member of staff who is on-site of their whereabouts in school, who they are with and for how long.
-Doors should have a clear glass panel in them and be left open whenever practicable.

-- 11.4 There are some circumstances where staff are engaged in one-to-one teaching or support for example, peripatetic music teachers (known as VMTs), sports coaches, counsellors and medical staff.
-In these circumstances staff are given added guidance as part of their induction in order to maintain appropriate safeguards including, but not limited to: - Working in a room with clear glass in the door and making sure visibility is not masked; - making and adhering to a published timetable of appointments; - consistency of professional boundaries such as asking students if they would prefer someone with them; - seeking help if needed; - logging meetings with students with the Deputy Head Pastoral as indicated in the Staff Behaviour Policy. - 11.5 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
-These are sensible steps that every adult should take in their daily professional conduct with children.
-This advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings'
+They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
+Doors should have a clear glass panel in them and be left open whenever practicable. - 12.4 There are some circumstances where staff are engaged in one-to-one teaching or support for example, peripatetic music teachers (known as VMTs), sports coaches, counsellors and medical staff.
+In these circumstances staff are given added guidance as part of their induction in order to maintain appropriate safeguards including, but not limited to: - Working in a room with clear glass in the door and making sure visibility is not masked; - making and adhering to a published timetable of appointments; - consistency of professional boundaries such as asking students if they would prefer someone with them; - seeking help if needed; - logging meetings with students with the Deputy Head Pastoral as indicated in the Staff Behaviour Policy. - 12.5 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
+These are sensible steps that every adult should take in theirdaily professional conduct with children.
+This advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (October 2015).

-(October 2015).
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.